ulikoehler/YakDB/YakServer/doc/external-protocol.md

 * Frame 6: [String describing the compression mode to use, or empty to assume default]
 * Frame 7: [String describing the table merge operator, or empty to assume default]

-* *[Table open flags]*: 8-bit-field, with bitwise-OR-concatenated flags.
-Currently ignored.
+*Table open flags*: 8-bit-field of bitwise-OR-concatenated flags.
+Currently ignored, set to zero.

 Supported compression modes: